HEY SHAUNA ART THERAPY OUTDOOR SESSIONS

 - Discover and explore your strengths and capacity to imagine, initiate, and create change in your life.

 - Explore and address your concerns through a combination of talk, art-making, movement & creative process.

 - Learn how to access a creative process (and develop a creative practice) as a resource and ongoing support tool.

 Author Ursula Le Guin describes our imaginations as the single most useful tool that we possess – a tool that we have to learn how to use, “to invent our lives, make them up, imagine them” – that the learning, teaching, and exercising of our imaginations is something foundational to our basic life skills “for growth, for health, for competence, for joy”.

 JOIN MY MAILING LIST

-If you’d like to receive information about upcoming art therapy workshops, and some occasional what-have-you’s …sign up for my mailing list!
-I promise I won't spam you, or share your information.
+Sign up if you’d like to receive information about upcoming art therapy workshops, and some occasional what-have-you’s!

 JOIN MY PATREON COMMUNITY!

 This is a subscription platform, and includes an option to contribute to a community support fund for those able and interested!